Aftershock rattles Morocco as rescuers seek survivors from the earthquake that killed over 2,100

 Friday's quake was felt as far away as Portugal and Algeria, according to the Portuguese Institute for Sea and Atmosphere and Algeria's Civil Defense agency.

-Angela Charlton and Elaine Ganley in Paris, Brian Melley in London, Mark Carlson in Marrakech and Houda Benalla in Rabat, Morocco, and Kirsten Grieshaber in Berlin contributed.
+Angela Charlton and Elaine Ganley in Paris, Brian Melley in London, Mark Carlson in Marrakech, Houda Benalla in Rabat, Morocco, Kirsten Grieshaber in Berlin and Karel Janicek in Prague contributed.

 Credit: AP